Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 - **Sentry**: an application kernel in Go, a language known to be memory-safe.
 It implements the Linux logic in userspace such as various system calls.
 - **Gofer**: a host process which communicates with Sentry and the host filesystem, since Sentry is restricted in that aspect.

 A platform like ptrace or KVM is used to intercept system calls and redirect them from the application to Sentry, which is running in the userspace.
 This has some costs: there is a higher per-syscall overhead, and compatibility is reduced since not all syscalls are implemented.
-On top of that, gVisor employs security mechanisms we've glanced over above, such as a very restrictive seccomp profile between Sentry and the host kernel, and a dedicated user namespaces mapping in the sandbox.
+On top of that, gVisor employs security mechanisms we've glanced over above, such as a very restrictive seccomp profile between Sentry and the host kernel, the [new_no_privs bit](https://github.com/google/gvisor/blob/6ef268409620c57197b9d573e23be8cb05dbf381/pkg/sentry/kernel/task_identity.go#L464), and isolated namespaces from the host.

 The security model of gVisor is comparable to what you would expect from a virtual machine.
 It is also very easy to [install and use](https://gvisor.dev/docs/user_guide/install/).
 The path to runsc along with its different configuration flags (`runsc flags`) should be added to `/etc/docker/daemon.json`: